ivalaginja/exomoons/README.md

 Full licence can be found in "LICENCE.txt".

 Currently I am not actively working on this code but offering support to people who (want to) use it.
+There is still a lot of instances in the code where things are hard coded and need to be moved to the configfile (as of 10/08/2018).

 ##############################################################################